Confidence Intervals for Stochastic Arithmetic: Accuracy under the Centered Normality Hypothesis

 In practice, only the sampled standard deviation~$\hat\sigma$ can be measured, but it can be used to bound~$\sigma$ thanks to the the $\chi^2$ confidence interval in equation~\eqref{eq:chi2}.
 This allows computing a sound lower bound~$\hat s_{\text{\sc cnh}}$ on the number of significant digits in the Centered Normality Hypothesis:

-Again, this formula is interesting since $\hat s_{\text{\sc cnh}}$ can be determined by just measuring the sample standard deviation~$\hat\sigma$ and shifting $-\log_2(\hat\sigma)$ by a value $\delta_{\text{\sc cnh}}$, which only depends on a few parameters: the number of samples~$n$, the confidence $1-\alpha$ and the probability~$p$.
+Again, this formula is interesting since $\hat s_{\text{\sc cnh}}$ can be determined by just measuring the sample standard deviation~$\hat\sigma$ and shifting $-\log_2(\hat\sigma)$ by a value $\delta_{\text{\sc cnh}}$, which only depends on a few parameters: the size of the sample~$n$, the confidence $1-\alpha$ and the probability~$p$.
 Some values for this shift are tabulated in appendix~\ref{sec:abaque}, table~\ref{tab:shift}.
+This is an improvement over the proposition of~\cite[p.23]{PARKER1997} to use a confidence interval on the estimate of $\mu$.
+Instead, we propose a confidence interval directly on the quantity of interest, namely, the number of significant digits.